WeatherXM/wxm-android/CONTRIBUTING.md

 #### Firebase Variables

-We have two different variables for Firebase:
+We have one variable for Firebase:

-- `FIREBASE_PUBLIC_TEST_GROUP`
-- `FIREBASE_INTERNAL_TEST_GROUP`
+- `FIREBASE_TEST_GROUP`
-  These are used for using builds through Firebase App Distribution to testers, won't be needed for contributors so feel free to emit that.
+  This is used for sending builds through Firebase App Distribution to testers, won't be needed for contributors so feel free to emit that.

 #### Mapbox Variables